hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 	* If you are doing an Airgapped install, provide the path on the the instance to the `.airgap` file that you downloaded using the initial instructions in your setup email.
-1. Secure access to the Admin Console.
-We recommend at least setting up the simple password auth.
-If you're so inclined, LDAP authentication can also be configured for the Admin Console.
+1. Secure access to the installer dashboard.
+We recommend at least setting up the simple password authentication.
+If you're so inclined, LDAP authentication can also be configured.
 1. The system will now perform a set of pre-flight checks on the instance and the configuration up to this point and indicate any failures.
 You can either fix the issues and re-run the checks, or ignore the warnings and proceed.
 If the system is running behind a proxy and is unable to connect to `releases.hashicorp.com:443`, it is likely safe to proceed; this check does not currently use the proxy.
 For any other issues, if you proceed despite the warnings, you are assuming the support responsibility.
 1. Set an encryption password used to encrypt the sensitive information at rest.
 The default value is auto-generated, but we strongly suggest you create your own password.
-Be sure to retain the value because you will need to use this password to restore access to the data in the event of a reinstall.
+Be sure to retain the value, because you will need to use this password to restore access to the data in the event of a reinstall.
 1. Configure the operational mode for this installation.
 See [Preflight: Operational Modes](./preflight.html#operational-mode-decision) for information on what the different values